Senedd constituencies and electoral regions

-The Senedd constituencies and electoral regions (Etholaethau a Rhanbarthau etholiadol Senedd Cymru) are the electoral districts used to elect Members of the Senedd (MS; Aelodau'r Senedd or AS) to the Senedd (Welsh Parliament; Senedd Cymru), and have been used in some form since the first election of the then National Assembly for Wales in 1999.
-New boundaries were introduced for the 2007 elections and currently consist of forty constituencies and five regions.
+The Senedd constituencies and electoral regions (Etholaethau a Rhanbarthau etholiadol Senedd Cymru) are the electoral districts used to elect members of the Senedd (MS; Aelodau'r Senedd or AS) to the Senedd (Welsh Parliament; Senedd Cymru), and have been used in some form since the first election of the then National Assembly for Wales in 1999.

+There are currently forty single-member constituencies and five four-member regions.
 The five electoral regions are: Mid and West Wales, North Wales, South Wales Central, South Wales East, and South Wales West, with the forty constituencies listed below.
-Voting last took place in all districts in the 2021 Senedd election, and are not used for local government.
+Voting last took place in all districts in the 2021 Senedd election, and is not used for local government.
+The current boundaries were introduced for the 2007 Assembly election.

-The constituencies were created through the Government of Wales Act 1998, with the boundaries of the Welsh constituencies of the House of Commons of the Parliament of the United Kingdom (Westminster), as they were in 1999.
-The new boundaries were also used for the 2010 United Kingdom general election.
-Therefore, between the 2007 Assembly election and the 2010 United Kingdom general election, the two sets of constituencies, Assembly and Westminster, had differing boundaries.
-The Parliamentary Voting System and Constituencies Act 2011, unlinked the two sets of constituencies, meaning any changes to one set, no longer affects the other.
-This has allowed for differing proposals for constituencies in Wales, with separate proposals for an increase in Senedd constituencies and a decrease in UK Parliament constituencies in Wales.